Librarika/manual/docs/bulk-actions.md

     ![Bulk Actions change member status](img/bulk-actions-change-member-status.png)

 * A **Select Criteria** form will appear same as **Change Member's Group** section mention above and after selecting all the criteria click on the `NEXT` button.
-* Now you must have to select the status in the **Set Value** form otherwise an error message will be shown.
+* Now you must have to select a status in the **Set Value** form otherwise an error message will be shown.

     ![Bulk Actions set value for member status](img/bulk-actions-set-value-for-member-status.png)